 Controlled substances that are expired, excess, and unwanted must be disposed of according to DEA regulations and UHS guidelines:

-Schedule I and II controlled substances should be placed in a separate slurry bottle from those in Schedules III-V.
+Schedule I and II controlled substances should be placed in a separate slurry bottle from those in Schedules III-V. In addition, each Schedule I and II controlled substance should have its own slurry bottle.

 Reporting Theft or Loss